 From You Will Leave a Trail of Stars by Lisa Congdon

-For graduation gifts, I bought seven books that have resonated with me personally over the years, encouraging me to face challenges, to face fears, to find joy, to dream big and to live best I can with grace and kindness.
+For graduation gifts this year, I bought seven books that have resonated with me over the years.
+Each one has encouraged me to face challenges, to face fears, to find joy, to dream big and to live the best I can with grace and kindness.

-Each of these seven titles also makes a perfect high school graduate gift book, as they provide words of wisdom, anecdotes, encouragement, and reflection.
-AND, much-needed permission to be, do, speak up, and live fully with intention, love, kindness, and compassion.
+I think they all make perfect high school or college graduation gift books, as they provide words of wisdom, anecdotes, encouragement, and reflection.
+Plus, much-needed permission to be, to do, to speak up, andto live fully with intention, love, kindness, and compassion.

 All of these books are available from Amazon, or shop local and support your own favorite community bookstore.
 This post contains affiliate links, and purchases may generate a small commission to support our work at no additional cost to you.